trevorpolischuk/WordCounter/readme.md

 - Getting the average length of blog posts to make sure they meet minimum SEO standards.
 - Counting words because that's all this thing does.

+##Demo

+[Here is a quick demonstration](http://jsfiddle.net/Z3AqL/).
+Just double click an element on the page to update the count.

 ##Installation